Start here: who the course is for and what students take home

 This course suits students who are ready to move from enjoying games to making one.
 They do not need to memorise coding syntax first, but they do need to use a keyboard, read basic English, test their work and keep improving it when something does not work.

-Cohort dates and available places change.
+The in-person venue, cohort dates and available places change between cohorts.
 Confirm the current arrangements through the website or with Rain before enrolling.

 The final project: a complete game, not a worksheet

-By the end of nine weeks, each student's game should include:
+By the end of the eight sessions, each student's game should include:

 - an original hero, world, enemies, interface and level design;